 - Is it right for me?

-- How will you feel after having a one?
+- How will you feel after having one?

-- Meant to be a permanent birth control solution
+- A permanent birth control solution for men

 - Prevents pregnancy by sterilizing a man

 You can find more details about each of these points in the content below.
 Including vasectomy cost, vasectomy side effects, and what it’s like getting a vasectomy.

 A vasectomy is a permanent birth control option for men, that eliminates the risk of impregnating a woman.
 Getting a vasectomy can be reversed but the reversal procedure is very expensive and can be less successful the longer you wait.
 There is also no guarantee that the reversal will work.

 Getting a vasectomy involves closing the tubes that carry the sperm out of a man’s body.
 By preventing the sperm from exiting the body, they cannot fertilize a females egg.
 Without fertilization, pregnancy is not possible.

 Sperm is created in the testicles of a man.
 The sperm then passes through two tubes that are called vasa deferentia and mixes with seminal fluids to form semen.
 Getting a vasectomy prevents each vas deferens from allowing the sperm to enter the seminal fluid.

 The sperm is absorbed into the body instead of being ejaculated.
 By preventing the sperm from exiting the body, they cannot fertilize an egg.
 Without fertilization, pregnancy is not possible.

 However, it is not immediately effective because there are sperm that remain beyond the blocked tubes.
 These sperm can take up to 3 months to leave.
 Therefore it’s important to use a secondary birth control, like a condom, for the first 3 months to prevent pregnancy.